OctopusDeployLabs/vault-workertools/README.md

 ## Tags

-The version tag corresponds to the version of HashiCorp vault installed on the image.
+The version tag corresponds to the version of HashiCorp Vault installed on the image.
-A new image will be built each time a new version of Octopus CLI is created.
+A new image will be built each time a new version of HashiCorp Vault is found.

 The tags are as follows:
 - Latest